• Global. Remote. Office-free.

 When integrating AWS Lambda with Amazon Connect to trigger outbound voice calls, one of the most common errors developers encounter is:

-This guide continues from the main integration tutorial:
+This guide continues from the main integration tutorial and focuses specifically on IAM configuration:

 👉 Add Voice Call OTP to Cognito Using Amazon Connect